Linuxfabrik/monitoring-plugins/check-plugins/example/README.rst

 * Check Interval Recommendation: other texts are "Every 15 minutes", "Once a day" etc.
 * Available for: delete inappropriate ones
-* Requirements: "None" if none
+* Requirements: delete if none
 * Handles Periods: delete if not
 * Uses SQLite DBs: delete if not
 * Perfdata compatible with Prometheus: delete if not